 In 2010, 38,364 people committed suicide, approximately 105.1 per day!
 Suicide is a terrible, horrible problem.

 . . .
-I have lost two people whom I love to suicide–and I have almost lost four more whom I love, who have attempted suicide.
+I have lost three people whom I love to suicide–and I know of seven who I love, who I’ve almost lost, who have attempted suicide.

 This blog is split into three sections: “If You are Thinking About Suicide,” “If You have a Friend Thinking of Suicide,” and “If You have Lost Someone to Suicide.”
 Read the section that you best relates to, and I pray that it will help you.

 You are loved.
 You are unique.
 You are never alone.